Time management

 -

 Task difficulty: You may be unsure how to start a task, or what is expected of you to complete it.
-This can be a common problem for students, as tertiary study involves mastering knowledge and concepts that may be new and challenging.
+This can be a common problem, as tertiary study involves mastering knowledge and concepts that may be new and challenging.

 -